-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 Then one day, as Natalie roamed the aisles of a gluten-free expo in a Chicago suburb not far from where the family lives, she came across a booth for a Brain Balance Achievement Center.

-Natalie says the program claimed to help with disorders ranging from dyslexia, to ADHD, to autism.
+Natalie says the program claimed to help with disorders ranging from dyslexia to ADHD and autism.
 Best of all, it didn't involve prescription drugs.

 "We were very excited," Stephanie says.
 "Maybe we found a solution that wasn't going to be about medicine.
 I was very, very hopeful."

 Natalie had stumbled upon one of 113 Brain Balance franchises across the country.
 Seventeen more are in the works.
-In the dozen years since its inception, Brain Balance says it has helped roughly 25,000 children.
-The company says it's currently taking in over $50 million in annual revenue.
+In the dozen years since its inception, Brain Balance says, it has helped roughly 25,000 children.
+The company says it is currently taking in over $50 million in annual revenue.

 Although Brain Balance isn't the only purveyor of alternative approaches for developmental disorders in the U.S., the scale of the enterprise sets it apart.
 The company's approach is still relatively new and not widely known, meaning many experts in the field of childhood development have not vetted its effectiveness.

-Brain Balance says its nonmedical and drug-free program helps children who struggle with ADHD, autism spectrum disorders, learning and processing disorders.
+Brain Balance says its nonmedical and drug-free program helps children who struggle with ADHD, autism spectrum disorders and learning and processing disorders.
 The company says it addresses a child's challenges with a combination of physical exercises, nutritional guidance and academic training.

 An NPR investigation of Brain Balance reveals a company whose promises have resonated with parents averse to medication.
 But Brain Balance also appears to have overstated the scientific evidence in its messaging to families, who can easily spend over $10,000 in six months, a common length of enrollment.